swiftlang/swift-evolution/proposals/xxxx-func-parameter-parentheses-optional.md

 ## Introduction

-This proposal simply aims to make parentheses optional when defining a function that takes no arguments and to make computed properties with a return type of `Void` a compile time error.
+This proposal simply aims to make parentheses optional when defining a function that takes no arguments.
+This would make Swift's syntax a little more fluid I believe.

 [Swift-evolution thread](https://forums.swift.org/t/pitch-allow-function-definitions-to-omit-parentheses-if-no-parameters/)

 ## Motivation

-Function definitions in swift allow omitting `-> Void` as the return type for functions that return nothing.
-`()` is also Void as well but why not extend the logic and convenience of not having to write a `Void` return type for a function that returns nothing to not having to write an empty parameter list for a function that takes nothing, no arguments.

-I believe that this would make the language more consistent and if this change was paired with making it illegal to define computed properties with a `Void` return type it would make the Swift language more consistent.

-Computed properties should try not to stray away from running any complex logic greater than `O(1)`.
+The empty parameter list seems a bit pointless when defining a function and being able to omit it and just write: `func funcName {}` instead of `func funcName() {}` would make the language's syntax a little more fluid and would remove the need to write `()` which just adds noise to the code when there are no parameters defined.

+I personally think this would improve readability.

 ## Proposed solution

-### `func` definitions

 Allow functions that take no arguments to be defined as follows with no parentheses: